chanodya19/major_project/README.md

 ```

-This was for me to count how many genes were positively expressed and which were negatively expressed

 Finally, we make the table with significantly expressed genes.
 The FDR was set to 0.01 while the logFC was set to more than 1.
-I also checked how many signicant genes are present and which are upregulated/downregulated.
+I also checked how many significant genes are present and which are upregulated/downregulated.

 ```{r}
 sigGenes <- filter(etResults, FDR< 0.01, abs(logFC) > 1)$Geneid